 by Wendy, Retirement Enthusiast/Coach

 Most people think about money and finances when retirement is mentioned.
 I challenge you to re-think that definition of retirement.
-Challenges in the retirement transition phase of life are real.
-You no longer know who you are and need to adopt a new identity.

 Yes, you will need to get your finances in order, but many who are forced into early retirement, or who have never saved, are able to survive and enjoy their retired years.
 Money gives you peace of mind, the niceties of life, but there are plenty of ways to live cheaply.